 The U.S. Fish and Wildlife Service has produced several videos on interacting with manatees, whether it's by swimming/snorkeling, boating or kayaking.
 There's even information that's specifically for photographers and videographers.

-I've embedded the videos at the bottom of the article, so be sure to take a look at those before heading out on your next manatee excursion.
+The videos are embedded at the bottom of this article, so be sure to take a look at those before heading out on your next manatee excursion.

 Ready to see some manatees?
 Here are five places to check out: